leonvanbokhorst/friction-reasoning/docs/pushback_ai/03_multi_turn_orchestration.md

 Notice how each persona references the emotional cues left by the prior page of the transcript—the relay works because `previous_thoughts` gives them the full history.

+## Implementation Checklist

+- Confirm the agent list in `generate_dataset.py` matches the templates present on disk; ordering changes the emotional arc.
+- Keep an eye on combined transcript length—if the relay grows past token limits, trim gestures or tighten templates to maintain context.
+- During long runs, sample a few `batch_*.jsonl` files and scan the `previous_thoughts` field to ensure vulnerability phrases are appearing naturally.

+## Troubleshooting Notes

+- **Agents start ignoring each other**: inspect `previous_thoughts` construction; stray whitespace or encoding issues can break the context chain.
+- **Vulnerability injection feels repetitive**: expand `VULNERABILITY_CONFIG` phrases or decrease the injection probability slightly.
+- **Async gather crashes**: wrap the dataset generation CLI with `--max-retries` to avoid infinite loops when the upstream model is unstable.

 ## Tying Back to Designing Friction

 The [Designing Friction](https://designingfriction.com) manifesto celebrates discomfort, slowness, and “non-positive” expression.
 Our orchestration mechanics put that into practice: by forcing agents to sit with each other’s messy, hesitant thoughts, we prevent the conversation from snapping back to frictionless reassurance.